MingyueX/GreenLens/README.md

 * User Registration/Login
 * Create/Edit/Manage the Plots
 * Create/Edit/Manage Trees in Each Plot
-* Species Identification
 * Record Collection Locations
 * Export Data (Tree ID, DBH, Species, Lat, Lon, RGB, Depth, Boundary...)

 <!-- GETTING STARTED -->
 ## Getting Started 🔰

-If you would like to try our app, please download our [APK](https://apkpure.com/p/com.cleeg.greenlens) from APKPure and install it on your Android phone.
+If you would like to try our app, please download our [APK](https://drive.google.com/drive/folders/17-Yu3KXcgJiFapGc2AjJ2dHNC30YUbup) from Google Drive and install it on your Android phone (this might take a while).
 Before using the app, we strongly recommend checking [Support Device](https://developers.google.com/ar/devices) to ensure device compatibility.

 If you are a developer or an ecological researcher interested in understanding how the app operates in depth, you can refer to the following guidelines to run the app.
-However, before doing so, we still recommend that you review [our paper](https://www.cambridge.org/engage/coe/article-details/657491c25bc9fcb5c9727f79) to understand the app's architecture, image processing pipeline, and diameter estimation methodology.
+However, before doing so, we still recommend that you review [our paper](https://www.sciencedirect.com/science/article/pii/S1574954124003169?ssrnid=4786687&dgcid=SSRN_redirect_SD) to understand the app's architecture, image processing pipeline, and diameter estimation methodology.
 ### Prerequisites 🔑

 We recommend ARCore version >1.18.

-### Installation ⚒
+### Quick Installation ⚒

 Download the APK and install it on your Android device